chris7444/ansible-docker-ucp/README.md

 ## Test the restore

-You can check that the volume `test_01` has been restored by using the `docker volume ls' command again.
+You can check that the volume `test_01` has been restored by using the `docker volume ls` command again.

 ```
 [root@clh-ucp01 ~]# docker volume ls | grep vsphere